fmcnallyi3/it_anisotropy/rigidity/README.md

 Files include:
 - README.md: this file
-- it_comp.py: starter script for looking at IceTop composition
+- it_comp.ipynb: starter notebook for looking at IceTop composition.
-- it_comp.ipynb: an attempt to do these steps with a jupyter notebook.
-Fails because the kernel doesn't have access to simweights and I haven't spent the time figuring out how to set it up
+- IceTop_partial_comp_dict.ipynb: general notebook for looking at IceTop fractional compositions.